 Universities throughout Europe form a network under this program.
 More than 150 offerings at various partner universities within Europe are available to students at our Faculty.

 UZH offers exchange opportunities in and beyond Europe under its university-wide agreements.
 These offerings are open to students in all faculties of UZH.
-These agreements are administered by the International Relations Office.
+These agreements are administered by the Global Student Experience (GSE) Office.

 Faculty and department agreements

 Faculty and department agreements are agreements made by the Faculty of Business, Economics and Informatics or one of its departments with faculties and universities outside Europe.
 These offerings are awarded exclusively to students at the Faculty of Business, Economics and Informatics.